the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 </User>
 ```

-With inline props, you use the `combine` method:
+With inline-props, you use the `combine` method:

 ```javascript
 <User>